Things that Models have been doing Terribly Wrong

 Of course, the model has to showcase herself in a good way - beautifully.
 Therefore, it's good if the model has done a professional portrait shoot to showcase her looks.

 Any girl can become a model with just an Instagram account.
 There are always rich hobbyist photographers who would offer to pay pretty or hot girls to do photoshoot.
 There are also many models who enjoy the fame of being taken as a model and thus can do collaboration shoot with any photographer mainly to update their social media accounts.

 Most girls with a presentable looks or can dress up sexily can get to do photoshoot often.
 Doing a shoot with a hobbyist photographer who uses only his DSLR usually takes much lesser time than a professional photographer who brings along his lighting equipment.
 Some "models" have their weekends packed with up to three shoots.
 Therefore, it's easy for a model to get a large portfolio.

 Despite the large number of photoshoots done, most of the results look amateurish.
-Let's be frank that if a photographer can produce good work, he's definitely going to be approached by many model-wannabes, such that he doesn't need to pay.
+Let's be frank that if a photographer can produce good work, he's definitely going to be approached by many aspiring models, such that he doesn't need to pay.
 Whereas, if he's really so good, he would have taken up clients during his free time.
-I have seen the work of some hobbyists who can produce quality work, but I doubt many model-wannabes will be so lucky to get to work with them - good photographers choose their models too.
+I have seen the work of some hobbyists who can produce quality work, but I doubt many aspiring models will be so lucky to get to work with them - good photographers choose their models too.

 If a model's portfolio contains mostly substandard work, it shows the experience of the model.
 For me, I will be afraid of working with such model because she's likely having different mentally from me and would have gotten many bad habits and wrong expectations due to working with too many hobbyists who has tried very hard to apple-polish her.
 Moreover, if a model thinks well poor quality work, what makes her appreciate quality work?